django/channels/docs/delay.rst

 Delay Server
 ============

-Channels ships with an optional app called delay.
-It listens to messages on the channel `channels.delay` and dispatches them at a later point in time.
-It can also repeat messages on an interval.
+Channels has an optional app ``channels.delay`` that implements the :doc:`ASGI Delay Protocol <asgi/delay>`.

+The server is exposed through a custom management command ``rundelay`` which listens to the `asgi.delay` channel for messages to delay.

 Getting Started with Delay
 ==========================